hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Was it because those who spread the false were more influential or active?

 Not really.
-Those who spread false news had fewer followers, followed fewer people on Twitter, are less likely to be verified, and had been on Twitter for less time.
+Those who spread false news had fewer followers, followed fewer people on Twitter, were less likely to be verified, and had been on Twitter for less time.

 - Was it because false news was more noval and users are more likely to retweet information with more novelty?